OhMyGuus/BetterCrewLink/README.md

 ## iOS

-An iOS version has not yet come out but you can use the [web version](https://web.bettercrewl.ink/). (requires a PC player)
+An iOS version is still being developed but you can use the [web version](https://web.bettercrewl.ink/). (requires a PC player)

 ### Setup Instructions (click)